thoth-station/license-solver/README.md

 ## Run solver locally

-Often, it is useful to run adviser locally to experiment or verify your changes in implementation.
+Often, it is useful to run license-solver locally to experiment or verify your changes in implementation.
 You can do so easily by running:

 ```